Amnesty’s International Board of Directors

 At the international level, the members of the Board of Directors – known as the International Board – provide guidance and leadership for the Amnesty International movement worldwide.
 Every year, a Global Assembly is convened, where representatives of each section come together to discuss strategies and policies, vote on International Board members, and share ideas and knowledge to guide the international movement.

 There are more than 80 Amnesty International offices worldwide.
-In Canada, we have two branches – the English Branch in Ottawa and the Francophone Branch in Montreal.
+Canada has two branches – the English Branch in Ottawa and the Francophone Branch in Montreal.

 Agapi Gessesse, Board Chair